 Which would you rather have, a net worth of $100,000 or a negative net worth of $1 gazillion?
 Of course, most people choose the former.

-So keep in mind that having a great deal of assets is fine but having a positive net worth is far more important when we talk about having enough money to retire.
-Comprendo?
+So keep in mind that having a great deal of assets is fine but having a positive net worth is far more important.
+As you get closer to retirement this becomes even more important.
+Comprende?

 How to Determine Your Personal Net Worth

 Again, this is really a snap.
 First list all your assets and what you could sell them for.
 (Personally, I don’t recommend including assets that depreciate like cars.
 That’s because they lose value quickly and may not be worth much unless they are collectibles.)
 Then make a list of what you owe.
 Here’s an example of a hypothetical personal net worth statement:

 So in our example, this person has a positive net worth of $446,500 less $172,400 or $274,100.
 This is good and the person involved here should be proud of what she’s accomplished.
 But this isn’t where the story ends.
 Far from it.